janlelis/unicode-emoji/README.md

 Please note that categories might change with future versions of the Emoji standard.
 This gem will issue warnings when attemting to retrieve old categories using the `#list` method.

-A markdown file with all recommended Emoji can be found [in this gist](https://gist.github.com/janlelis/72f9be1f0ecca07372c64cf13894b801).
+A list of all Emoji can be found at [character.construction](https://character.construction).

 ### Properties